AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Testing/Advanced_Testing/README.md

 Creates the test databases.

 Returns a data structure that provides enough detail to undo the changes that have been made.
-This data will be provided to the [`teardown_databases()`]() <!-- below --> function at the conclusion of testing.
+This data will be provided to the [`teardown_databases()`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Testing/Advanced_Testing#teardown_databasesold_config-parallel0-keepdbfalse) function at the conclusion of testing.

 The `aliases` argument determines which [`DATABASES`](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-DATABASES) aliases test databases should be set up for.
 If it's not provided, it defaults to all of `DATABASES` aliases.